Performing Trade Studies Using Analyzer

 7. Click No when asked to save the study.

 Sensor parameters have a large impact on coverage capabilities.
-In order to optimize these parameters, you can either guess at values or employ an optimization tool.
+To optimize these parameters, you can either guess at values or employ an Optimization Tool.
 Although you can see trends from the previous studies, guessing at values will be difficult because you are dealing with multiple parameters at the same time and the trends, thus far, assume only one or two parameters are changed at a time.

 To solve more complex problems, an optimization tool can be a very useful.
 An optimizer is an automated tool that makes mathematical calculations about a design problem and incrementally attempts to find an optimal solution.
 You will use the optimizer to minimize the focal length requirement for the sensor while maintaining a minimum coverage capability of 150 seconds per day for your coverage area.